DPontes/dotfiles/README.md

 ### Copy+Paste in `tmux` ([more info](https://awhan.wordpress.com/2010/06/20/copy-paste-in-tmux/)):

 - enter copy mode using `<key-bind> [`
-- navigate to beginning of text, you want to select and hit `Ctrl+Space`
+- navigate to beginning of text, you want to select and hit `Ctrl+space`
 - move around using arrow keys to select region
 - when you reach end of region simply hit `Alt+w` to copy the region
 - now `<key-bind> ]` will paste the selection